k8s-proxmox/cluster-api-provider-proxmox/README.md

 - No need to prepare vm templates.
 You can specify any vm image in `ProxmoxMachine.Spec.Image`.
 CAPPX bootstrap your vm from scratch.

-- Supports qcow2 image format.
-CAPPX uses VNC websocket for downloading/installing node images so it can support raw image format not ISO (Proxmox API can only support ISO)
+- Supports mutiple image format.
+CAPPX uses VNC websocket for downloading/installing node images so it can support multiple image format not only ISO (Proxmox API can only support ISO)

 - Supports custom cloud-config (user data).
 CAPPX uses VNC websockert for bootstrapping nodes so it can applies custom cloud-config that can not be achieved by only Proxmox API.